Skip to main content

 Critical Path

 The critical path is the longest sequence of dependent tasks from project start to finish.
-Tasks on the critical path have a buffer of zero, any delay directly pushes back the overall project end date.
+Tasks on the critical path have a Total Float of zero, meaning any delay directly pushes back the overall project end date.

 Advantages